Craig Fennie

-Craig J. Fennie (Craig Séamus Óg Ó Fiannaidhe) is an American scientist.
-He is currently a professor at the School of Applied and Engineering Physics at Cornell University in Ithaca, New York.
-Fennie is a physicist and materials scientist.
+Craig J. Fennie (Craig Séamus Óg Ó Fiannaidhe; November 6, 1971 – June 14, 2026) was an American scientist.
+He was a professor at the School of Applied and Engineering Physics at Cornell University in Ithaca, New York.
+Fennie was a physicist and materials scientist.
 He is best known for winning a MacArthur Award in 2013.

 Early life

 Craig Óg grew up in working-class neighborhoods of Philadelphia (Olney and NE) and attended Archdiocese primary (Incarnation of our Lord, known as "Inky") and high school (Archbishop Ryan High School).
 He took nearly a decade off before going to graduate school.
 During this time he was in an Irish-American punk band and worked several jobs including being a bouncer.

 His family came from Tír Eoghain, Tuaisceart Éireann, near Loch Neagh.
 His father (Craig Mór) was a steamfitter, originally from Lackawanna, NY.
-His mother is from Minersville PA.
+His mother is from Minersville, PA.

 Work

-Fennie's work combines elements of physics and chemistry in order to invent new materials with desirable properties.
+Fennie's work combined elements of physics and chemistry in order to invent new materials with desirable properties.